sdncoss/meet/README.md

-<h1 style=bold>Meet App</h1>
+# Meet App
-<p>This is an app built using React on the frontend, and AWS Lambda on the backend.
-It displays a list of events, which is fetching the events from Google Calendar API, that can be filtered by city or number of events.</p>
+This is an app built using React on the frontend, and AWS Lambda on the backend.
+It displays a list of events, which is fetching the events from Google Calendar API, that can be filtered by city or number of events.

-<h2 style=bold>User Stories:</h2><br />
+## User Stories:

-Show/Hide Event Details<br />
+### Show/Hide Event Details
-An event element is collapsed by default.<br />
+#### An event element is collapsed by default.
-User Story:<br />
+User Story:
-As a user, I should see event details collapsed by default, so that I can have a clean and uncluttered view of the events list.
+* As a user, I should see event details collapsed by default, so that I can have a clean and uncluttered view of the events list.

-User can expand an event to see details.<br />
+#### User can expand an event to see details.
-User Story:<br />
+User Story:
-As a user, I should be able to expand an event to see its details, so that I can view more information about a specific event when needed.
+* As a user, I should be able to expand an event to see its details, so that I can view more information about a specific event when needed.

-User can collapse an event to hide details.<br />
+#### User can collapse an event to hide details.
-User Story:<br />
+User Story:
-As a user, I should be able to collapse an event to hide its details, so that I can reduce clutter and easily navigate through other events.
+* As a user, I should be able to collapse an event to hide its details, so that I can reduce clutter and easily navigate through other events.

-Specify Number of Events<br />
+### Specify Number of Events
-When user hasn’t specified a number, 32 events are shown by default.<br />
+#### When user hasn’t specified a number, 32 events are shown by default.
-User Story:<br />
+User Story:
-As a user, I should see 32 events displayed by default if I haven’t specified a number, so that I have a sufficient number of events to browse initially.
+* As a user, I should see 32 events displayed by default if I haven’t specified a number, so that I have a sufficient number of events to browse initially.

-User can change the number of events displayed.<br />
+#### User can change the number of events displayed.
-User Story:<br />
+User Story:
-As a user, I should be able to change the number of events displayed, so that I can control the amount of information I see based on my preference.
+* As a user, I should be able to change the number of events displayed, so that I can control the amount of information I see based on my preference.

-Use the App When Offline<br />
+### Use the App When Offline
-Show cached data when there’s no internet connection.<br />
+#### Show cached data when there’s no internet connection.
-User Story:<br />
+User Story:
-As a user, I should be able to see cached data when there is no internet connection, so that I can still access previously viewed events and information offline.
+* As a user, I should be able to see cached data when there is no internet connection, so that I can still access previously viewed events and information offline.

-Show error when user changes search settings (city, number of events).<br />
+#### Show error when user changes search settings (city, number of events).
-User Story:<br />
+User Story:
-As a user, I should see an error message if I change search settings without an internet connection, so that I understand why the app cannot fulfill my request.
+* As a user, I should see an error message if I change search settings without an internet connection, so that I understand why the app cannot fulfill my request.

-Add an App Shortcut to the Home Screen<br />
+### Add an App Shortcut to the Home Screen
-User can install the meet app as a shortcut on their device home screen.<br />
+#### User can install the meet app as a shortcut on their device home screen.
-User Story:<br />
+User Story:
-As a user, I should be able to install the meet app as a shortcut on my device home screen, so that I can quickly access the app with a single tap.
+* As a user, I should be able to install the meet app as a shortcut on my device home screen, so that I can quickly access the app with a single tap.

-Display Charts Visualizing Event Details<br />
+### Display Charts Visualizing Event Details
-Show a chart with the number of upcoming events in each city.<br />
+#### Show a chart with the number of upcoming events in each city.
-User Story:<br />
+User Story:
-As a user, I should be able to see a chart displaying the number of upcoming events in each city, so that I can easily understand the distribution of events across different locations.
+* As a user, I should be able to see a chart displaying the number of upcoming events in each city, so that I can easily understand the distribution of events across different locations.

-Gherkin Feature Scenarios:<br />
+## Gherkin Feature Scenarios:

-Feature: Show/Hide Event Details<br />
+* **Feature**: Show/Hide Event Details
-  Scenario: An event element is collapsed by default<br />
+  **Scenario**: An event element is collapsed by default
-    Given I am on the events page<br />
+    * Given I am on the events page
-    When the events are loaded<br />
+    *  When the events are loaded
-    Then I should see all event details collapsed by default<br />
+    * Then I should see all event details collapsed by default

   Scenario: User can expand an event to see details<br />